huangyue18/kubernetes-analysis/kube-dns-configures-upstream-dns.md

 ## kube-dns configures upstream DNS

 So that pods in kubernetes can visit Internet without host network.
+This feature comes with Kubernetes v1.6

 ![](/assets/import.png)